Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 GRASP -- 8 Protected variations = Identify points of predicted variation or instability; assign responsibilities to create a stable interface around them
 GRASP -- 9 Pure fabrication =
 GRASP -- see also: SOLID
-grug brain = complexity, readability https://grugbrain.dev/
-Grug Brained Developer = A layman's guide to thinking like the self-aware smol brained https://grugbrain.dev/ handle
+groupware = collaboration software = helps members of a group work better together.
+Groupware makes it possible for group members to easily share information and to use that information to more easily support working together. grug brain = complexity, readability https://grugbrain.dev/ Grug Brained Developer = A layman's guide to thinking like the self-aware smol brained https://grugbrain.dev/ handle